-Generic software layers running on top of the Internet, such as the World Wide Web and E-mail, offer mechanisms enabling end users to easily go from one layer to another, in both directions.
+Generic software layers running on top of the original Internet infrastructure, such as the World Wide Web and E-mail, offer mechanisms that enable end users to easily go from one layer to another, in both directions.
+For example, end users can easily launch their usual Web browser on a given Web page from a message in their usual E-mail client; in the other direction, end users can easily launch their usual E-mail client with a given E-mail address from a Web page in their usual Web browser.
 This is commonly achieved using Uniform Resource Identifiers (URIs).

-As regards the Frogans layer, in the outgoing direction, FSDL enables Frogans site publishers to include in their Frogans sites way-out buttons enabling end users to launch their usual Web browser on a given Web page, or to launch their usual E-mail client with a given E-mail address.
-This is achieved by associating a URI with each of those way-out buttons (the scheme of the URI can be either 'http', 'https', or 'mailto').
+As regards Frogans as a medium, in the outgoing direction, FSDL enables Frogans site publishers to include way-out buttons in their Frogans sites.
+These buttons enable end users to launch their usual Web browser on a given Web page, or to launch their usual E-mail client with a given E-mail address.
+This is achieved by associating a URI with each of those way-out buttons (the scheme of the URI can be any of 'http', 'https', or 'mailto').

-Conversely, in the incoming direction, Web site publishers have a means to include in their Web pages links enabling end users to launch Frogans Player on a given Frogans site.
-Likewise, people writing E-mail messages have a means to include in their messages links enabling recipients to launch Frogans Player on a given Frogans site.
+Conversely, in the incoming direction, Web site publishers have a means to include in their Web pages links that enable end users to launch Frogans Player on a given Frogans site.
+Likewise, people writing E-mail messages have a means to include in their messages links that enable recipients to launch Frogans Player on a given Frogans site.
 More generally, any end-user application is able to launch Frogans Player on a given Frogans site.

 This is achieved via a specific URI scheme ('leaptofrogans') containing a Frogans address.
-This URI scheme is described in an Informational Request for Comments (RFC) which has been filed with the Internet Engineering Task Force (IETF) [LEAP].
+This URI scheme is described in a Request for Comments (RFC) which has been reviewed, approved, and published as RFC 8589 by the Internet Engineering Task Force (IETF) [LEAP].
+This URI scheme has also been registered by the Internet Assigned Numbers Authority (IANA) with the Permanent status.
 Given that Frogans as a medium does not enable deep linking for Frogans sites, there is no need for additional information in the new URI scheme other than the Frogans address.